testerslol123/Pokerbot/README.md

 * Make sure you can see the gameboard as shown on the pictures of step 5.
 Also don't cover the gameboard with your mouse.
 * Press enter again to restart the process on the cmd window.

+If you keep seeing "CURRENT STAGE: OTHER" after the gameboard was found:
+* You are probably using viramate and didn't disable it
+* Reread the ingame setting section, your resoultion might be wrong

 # 4. Bot settings